Ragini-sharma21/Action-Adventure-Game-Project/README.md

 3. effects etc.</br>

 It is made using pure HTML , CSS , JAVASCRIPT.
-This Game also has a feature of viewing score and challenging friends.
+This Game also has a feature of viewing score and challenging friends